 The Head of Sixth Form, Fiona MacBain (staffmb@strathallan.co.uk) takes charge of all University and College applications.
-Clare Laird-Portch (staffcalp@strathallan.co.uk) is responsible for Career provision across the School, including the Morrisby programme.
-Once pupils have taken the Morrisby test, parents will receive access to their child's Morrisby report, allowing them to read the profile and advice contained therein.
+Clare Laird-Portch (staffcalp@strathallan.co.uk) is responsible for Career provision across the School, including career profiling through Unifog.
+Once pupils have taken their profile test, parents will be able to download the career profile through Unifog, allowing them to read the profile and advice contained their